Neural Contextual Bandits without Regret: Main Result: -- Neural Contextual Bandits without Regret

 Having analyzed \ntkalg, we now present our neural net based algorithm \nnalg, which leverages the connections between NN training and GP regression with the NTK.
 By design, \nnalg benefits from the favorable properties of the kernel method which helps us with establishing our regret bound. \nnalg results from approximating the posterior mean and variance functions appearing in the UCB criterion (Equation \ref{eq:UCB_policy}).
 First, we approximate the posterior mean $\mu_{t-1}$ with $f^{(J)} = f(\vx; \vtheta^{(J)})$, the neural network trained for $J$ steps of gradient descent with some learning rate $\eta$ with respect to the regularized LSE loss

 where $m$ is the width of the network and $\vtheta^{0}$ denotes the network parameters at initialization.
-This choice is motivated by \citet{arora2019exact}, who show point-wise convergence of $f^{(\infty)}(\vx)$, the solution of gradient descent on the unregularized LSE loss, to $f_{\text{ntk}}(\vx)$, the GP posterior mean when the samples are noiseless.
-We adapt their result to our setting where we consider $\ell_2$ regularized loss and noisy rewards.
+This choice is motivated by \citet{arora2019exact}, who show point-wise convergence of the solution of gradient descent on the unregularized LSE loss, to the GP posterior mean when there is no observation noise.
+We adapt their result to our setting where we consider $\ell_2$ regularized loss and noisy samples.
 It remains to approximate the posterior variance.
 Recall from Section \ref{sect:ntk_intro} that the NTK is the limit of $\langle \vg(\vx), \vg(\vx')\rangle/m$ as $m \rightarrow \infty$, where $\vg(\cdot)$ is the gradient of the network at initialization.
 This property hints that for a wide network, $\vg/\sqrt{m}$ can be viewed as substitute for $\vphi$, the infinite-dimensional feature map of the NTK, since $\ntk(\vx, \vx') = \langle \vphi(\vx), \vphi(\vx')\rangle$.
 By re-writing $\sigma_{t-1}$ in terms of $\vphi$ and substituting $\vphi$ with $\vg/\sqrt{m}$, we get

-At the beginning, \nnalg initializes the network parameters to $\vtheta^0$.
+\looseness -1 At the beginning, \nnalg initializes the network parameters to $\vtheta^0$.
 Then at step $t$, $\hat\sigma_{t-1}(\cdot)$ is calculated using $\vg(\cdot, \vtheta^0)$ and the action is chosen via maximizing the \emph{approximate UCB}

 where $\vtheta_{t-1}$ is obtained by training $f(\cdot; \vtheta^0)$, for $J$ steps, with gradient descent on the data observed so far.
 This algorithm essentially trains a neural network for estimating the reward and combines it with a random feature model for estimating the variance of the reward.
 These random features arise from the gradient of a neural network with random Gaussian parameters.
 The pseudo-code to \nnalg is given in Appendix \ref{app:nn_supvar}.
 In Appendix \ref{app:interp}, we assess the ability of the approximate UCB criterion to quantify uncertainty in the reward via experiments on the \mnist dataset.